About the School Program

 - Sooke School District 62

 We recommend that you contact your district Resource Centre or Aboriginal Education department to check the availability of these prints, to see how you can integrate them into your curriculum and bring them to your classrooms.
 Also take the opportunity to ask them about complementary resources.

-Pilot Project: Cowichan Valley School District 79
+Pilot Project: Cowichan Valley School District 79 (2017 to today)

-Inspired by the gift of contemporary Coast Salish prints and by the introduction of the new curriculum in British Columbia, three teachers from the Cowichan Valley School District joined together to collaborate and plan how to integrate more Indigenous perspectives into their practice.
+Inspired by the gift of contemporary Coast Salish prints and by the introduction of the new curriculum in British Columbia, three teachers from the Cowichan Valley School District joined together in 2017 to collaborate and plan how to integrate more Indigenous perspectives into their practice.
 Thus a pilot project and a learning team were born!

-With teaching assignments spanning grades K-12, Alison Donnelly, Becky Greenhow, and Rebecca Scheer are using the Salish prints in each of their Cowichan Valley schools.
+Originally with teaching assignments spanning grades K-12, Alison Donnelly, Becky Greenhow, and Rebecca Scheer began using the Salish prints in each of their Cowichan Valley schools.
 Whether in art, science, language arts, social studies, or land-based education, students are learning about traditional Salish symbols, motifs, and stories as Indigenous content is being integrated into their daily lessons.
 In partnership with Salish Weave and under the guidance of Aboriginal Education Principal, Denise Augustine, these teachers have designed and successfully implemented a variety of lessons, using real art in the classroom to make cross-curricular connections at all grade levels.

-View their sample lesson plans below.
+View their draft lesson plans below.